The Texas

 Before delving into the height of local interchanges, I have to try to answer the question that inevitably comes-up: why are Texas interchange flyovers so tall?

-The second reason is Texas' ubiquitous frontage roads.
-In many cases, accommodating frontage roads requires adding another level to an interchange, which can add 25 feet of additional height, pushing the height of such interchanges to over 100 feet.
+But perhaps the most significant reason interchanges in Texas soar so high are Texas' ubiquitous frontage roads.
+Accommodating continuous frontage roads through an interchange in most cases requires adding another level to the interchange, resulting in five levels and adding 25 feet or more of additional height, pushing the height of such interchanges to over 100 feet.

-It's worth mentioning that while tall interchanges are widely seen as a Texas phenomenon, you'll find similarly tall interchanges now in other states.
+It's worth mentioning that while tall interchanges are widely seen as a Texas phenomenon, you'll find similarly tall interchanges now in other states such as California and Florida.

 Loop 1604/I-10 interchange